WebAssembly/design/Web.md

 To achive the same goal of a common representations for WebAssembly constructs, the following conventions are adopted.

-A wasm location is a reference to a particular instruction in the binary, and may be displayed by a browser or engine in similar contexts as JavaScript source locations.
+A WebAssembly location is a reference to a particular instruction in the binary, and may be displayed by a browser or engine in similar contexts as JavaScript source locations.
 It has the following format:
 `${url}:wasm-function[${funcIndex}]:0x${pcOffset}`